6GO-it/docker-laravel/README.md

 - Once you have the image you can start as many container as you want
 - To start a container you can use `docker -d -v $(pwd):/app --name some-name name-of-the-image`

+There are some basics scripts that help you build and run the container:

+- Build using scripts `./scripts/build/build.sh name-of-the-image`
+- Start container using scripts `./scripts/start-container/start-container.sh name-of-the-container name-of-the-images`

 ## Options and configurations

-The container itself is almost configuration agnostic but, since it depends on another container, it has few things to keep in mind
+The container itself is almost configuration agnostic but [since it depends on another container](https://github.com/webdevops/Dockerfile), it has few things to keep in mind

 - The application root is set to `/app`
 - The ports needed are `80 443 3306 6379`